-VCAT can review certain decisions made by the Registrar of Births Deaths and Marriages under the Births Deaths and Marriages Registration Act 1986.
+VCAT can review certain decisions made by the Registrar of Births, Deaths and Marriages under the Births Deaths and Marriages Registration Act 1996.

 Cases we can hear

-You may be able to apply to VCAT for a review if you are a person whose interests are affected by a decision of the Registrar of Births Deaths and Marriages concerning:
+You may be able to apply to VCAT for a review if you're a person whose interests are affected by a decision of the Registrar of Births, Deaths and Marriages about:

 - registration of a birth

 - the name of a child